Ned's Declassified School Survival Guide: Locations

 The show takes place at the fictional James K. Polk Middle School, named after the 11th President of the United States, James K. Polk.
-The exterior of the school was filmed at La Mesa Junior High in Santa Clarita, California.
 The school's colors are gold and green and its mascot is the Wolves, which is a common theme throughout the school's interior.

 During the first season, all of the show's action took place within the school or its grounds, and with the exception of one or two notable occasions, everything happened indoors.
-However, during season 2, the show's producers decided they wanted more exterior scenes, so more outdoor shots were used, and on certain occasions, the show took place off school property.
+However, during season 2, more outdoor shots were used, and on certain occasions, the show took place off school property.
 The show's finale, for example, took place almost entirely off the school grounds.

 DVD releases

-In the USA there have been four DVD releases made for the series.
+In the US there have been four DVD releases made for the series.